Renée Brack

 words and vision

-About me
+About

-You can license your own screening of my award-winning film Ticketyboo: a Secret in Plain Sight on the Screen | Film tab.
+You can find an ebook I authored full of artworks, photos and tips: Ticketyboo – an Illustrated Story of Learning to Love Dementia.
+It’s on the Author | Writer tab.
+You can license your own screening of Ticketyboo: a Secret in Plain Sight on the Screen | Film tab.

 Dad taught me to write when I was 3 years old and I’ve done it all my life.
 A highlight and honour was ghostwriting the autobiography and corporate story, Love & Addiction (2016) for Lorraine Wood, CEO of South Pacific Private.
-Now I have a slate of original, diverse stories in development I call the Dirty Dozen To Do Before I Die.
+The brief: record interviews – draft a 100k word manuscript – source a publisher – in 9 months.
+Mission accomplished.

 Living and working as a writer in Australia was best served with non-gender-specific pseudonyms as it meant I could craft a wide variety of material without being typecast.
 Some of my most well-known writing doesn’t have my real name on it and that’s the way I like it.